krish918/react-app-page/README.md

 ### Details

 This is a basic react app, which I created in order to learn ReactJS.
-The app simply lets you add and delete several employee records.
+This app lets you add and delete several employee records.
 The App is deployed on GitHub Pages and is publicly available.